Sighillrob/CloudEngine/README.md

 CloudEngine is a pure Python django stack.
 Each backend service is plugged in as django app.
 Each service should be independently pluggable and usable except the core services.
-Currently some of the services are tightly coupled.
 CloudEngine currently runs on gunicorn server and hence runs only on UNIX environments.
 CloudEngine uses the excellent [gevent-socketio][gevent-socketio] library for implementing real time communication channels, which are the basis of current push notifications system. gevent-socketio is the python port of the popular [socket.io][socket.io] library.
-For storage we use a combination of relational database (MySQL, PostgreSQL) and a NoSQL db (Currently mongodb).
-Ideally, we'd like to move completely to a NoSQL db.
+For storage we use a combination of relational database (MySQL/ PostgreSQL) and a NoSQL db (Currently mongodb).
-But we want to leverage a lot of django goodies and there is no elegant way to retain that while migrating to NoSQL.
 CloudEngine uses [django-rest-framework][django-rest] for providing REST interfaces to services.